edjohnso/biography/README.md

-While Torvalds studied computer science at the University of Helsinki, he began development on what was to become Linux, initially called Freax.[^f3] He announced it along with its source code on Minixs[^f4] IRC later that year, looking for feedback and suggestions.[^5] At a similar time, he was introduced to the GNU Project then Richard Stallman held a speech at Helsinki University of Technology.
+While Torvalds studied computer science at the University of Helsinki, he began development on what was to become Linux, initially called Freax.[^f3] He announced it along with its source code on Minixs[^f4] IRC later that year, looking for feedback and suggestions.[^5] At a similar time, he was introduced to the GNU Project when Richard Stallman held a speech at Helsinki University of Technology.
 Torvalds was inspired enough to eventually license his new kernel under the GNU General Purpose License in 1992.
 18 years later, I would also fall for Stallman's talking points and adopt the modern GNU GPLv3 as my go to open-source license.